-Meetup provides an online space where those with similar interests, personal or professional, can connect.
+Meetup.com provides an online space where those with similar interests, personal or professional, can connect.
 On this platform there are various groups for women in tech to learn, connect and network.
-Among these are She’s Coding, Amsterdam Women in Technology and Ladies that UX Amsterdam for those living and working in the city.
+Among these are Women in Analytics and Ladies that UX Amsterdam for those living and working in the city.

 Amsterdam-founded non-profit S#E (SheSharp) strives to create more working opportunities in tech for women from under-represented backgrounds.
 Through online events such as hackathons and webinars, the organisation pushes its mission of securing diversity and inclusion in tech.

-Lean In Netherlands is the national branch of the global Lean In Network, an organisation founded by Sheryl Sandberg, the chief operating officer at Meta.
+Lean In Netherlands is the national branch of the global Lean In Network, an organisation founded by Sheryl Sandberg, Meta's former COO.
 Together, these networks aim to ‘learn, grow and take action’ through their programmes and initiatives to create a more equal society where women occupy more leadership roles.

 Female Ventures is an online community of over 650 ‘female friends’ where women across multiple cities in the Netherlands can reach out to for advice or mentorship on anything business and career-related.
 A virtual space where women can unite in support of one another.

 She Matters is a specialised recruitment agency that was founded in Rotterdam but is active countrywide.
 They link female talent to job opportunities in engineering, business services and IT to strengthen female representation in these traditionally male-dominated industries.

 Ran by a network of committed volunteers, Empower Amsterdam helps non-native Dutch job seekers to find employment opportunities.
 The organisation runs free coaching sessions to help participants set a plan in motion and start their career path in the Netherlands.